 The man I’m interviewing today started his own career as a stage actor in the 70s, aged 20 or less, mentored by Eduardo De Filippo himself in his stage company and – not because of that but in addition to that, he is one of the most talented Italian theatre actors of his generation, as well as an incredibly gentlemanlike, unpretentious and lively human being.

 In addition to be a performer, playwright, screenwriter and director, Vincenzo Salemme is also a novelist and singer who has worked on stage, screen, cinema movies, TV films – and has taken part in amazingly amusing performances as well as in incredibly heartbreaking stuff.

 His talents are way too many and too wide to fall into just one category, but when it comes to Vincenzo Salemme, there’s something you can be certain about: no matter what he does, he’ll always put all himself in it, he’ll always do his absolute best.
-And I think you can feel it, I think this is why the audience in Italy loves him so much.

 Thank you so much for taking the time to do this, Vincenzo.